 The key thing to rewards from a leadership position is to understand that attention is reward.
-If you are yelling at somebody who did something bad, you are giving them attention, and they will adapt their behavior to get more attention of the yelling kind.
-If you are praising somebody who did something good, they will adapt their behavior to get more attention of the praising kind.
+If you are yelling at somebody who did something bad, you are giving him or her attention, and he or she will adapt his or her behavior to get more attention of the yelling kind.
+If you are praising somebody who did something good, he or she will adapt his or her behavior to get more attention of the praising kind.